CottageLabs/jct/markdown/faq.md

 cOAlition S strongly encourages institutions and consortia to develop new transformative agreements and will only financially support agreements after 1 of January 2021 where they adhere to the [ESAC Guidelines](https://esac-initiative.org).

+# Q: I have found 2 journals with the same name in the suggestion list, which one do I pick

+The journals should provide you with additional information that will allow you to differentiate them.

+* After the journal name you should find the publisher in brackets (if we know the publisher)
+* After the journal name and publisher name you will see up to two identifiers for the journal, these are its ISSNs.

+If you are unsure about your preferred journal's ISSN, you should be able to find it on their website

+# Q: I can't find my institution by its acronym

+We don't necessarily know all the acronyms and name variants for all institutions.
+Try looking for your institution by its full name or any other names it is known by.